 We are a 501(c)(3) non-profit organization with a commitment to socio-economic diversity in our student population.
-Our programs are primarily funded by participant tuition, with supplemental support from generous individual donors.
+Our programs are primarily funded by participant tuition, with supplemental support from generous individual donors as well as corporate and government sponsors.
 We work incredibly hard to run great programs that use our funds as efficiently as possible.
 Approximately 83% of every dollar our organization receives goes towards our program costs.
 We are confident that you will not find a better value anywhere in the pre-college field.

 A Philosophy of Mutual Trust

 You are entrusting your son or daughter’s health, well-being, and education to us.
 In return, we are entrusting the financial health of our organization to our families.
 Our ability to continue to offer tiered tuition is contingent upon mutual trust between Sustainable Summer and our families.
 Some families will clearly fall in our standard tier or scholarship tier.
 For many, the delineation is much less clear as the total cost of participation pushes up against annual family budgets.

 Like any educational opportunity, the program is an investment in the future, and we think students should work an after-school job, skip the daily Starbucks routine, and similar to help fund their participation.
 Likewise, we’re not asking parents to skip a mortgage payment, go into credit card debit, or stop saving for college and retirement, but if you’re thinking about our tuition assistance rate as an easy way to save a few hundred dollars towards a family trip to Disneyworld, you’re thinking about this the wrong way.